Learn About the Friedmann Equation and the Cosmos

 Some Misconceptions About The Hubble’s Law

-Where is the center of the Universe ?
+Where is the center of the Universe?

 But that’s not the real case.
-The observer on the galaxy [itex]B[/itex] and the galaxy [itex]A[/itex] will see the same thing from their perspective.
+The observer of the galaxy [itex]B[/itex] and the galaxy [itex]A[/itex] will see the same thing from their perspective.
 Hence, we can’t talk about a real center because all observers will see that everything is moving away from them.
 It must be also true in the sense of the Copernicus Principle.

 Is the universe expanding faster than the speed of light?